jongrover/react-blog-app/README.md

-# Blog Post Digest App BUilt with React
+# Blog Post Digest App Built with React

 Example project application for training course on React.